WojtekHerisz/dazn-challenge/README.md

 - Of course testing using mocha.js, chai etc. - sorry but there was not much time for this :(
 - Better documentation, maybe some screenshots etc.
 - And few other minor mistakes
+- Maybe hosting on some free plan of Heroku or AWS

 ---